Mf-ff99/react-app-boilerplate/README.md

-# Getting Started with Create React App
+# Get Started with React-App Website Boilerplate!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Clone this repo to start off your website with react-router, Sass, and a dynamic mobile-friendly navbar with styled-components.

 ## Available Scripts